ikayALT/ikayALT/README.md

 - 👋 Hi, I’m @ikayALT

-Account for Team 2158 robot code (FRC)
+this account is for team 2158 for FRC
 Main account: @ikay4

+My main won't be active since I don't have time for personal projects